haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

      Spades   -> "Black"
 ```

-The case statement is using pattern matching to decide which text to return
+The case statement is using pattern matching to decide which text to return.

 The value of `suitIn` is evaluated, and then checked against the given patterns
-in the case statement
+in the case statement.
-- In this example, each pattern is just a data constructor
+- In this example, each pattern is just a data constructor.
-- We will get to see more sophisticated patterns a bit later
+- We will get to see more sophisticated patterns a bit later.

 ### Using Pattern Matching

-It turns out that we can write the same function more simply
+It turns out that we can write the same function more simply:

 ```haskell
 -- Show the color of the suit